DIALOGUE AND CO-OPERATION

 that it has hosted over the years.

-FW DE KLERK FOUNDATION HUMAN RIGHTS REPORT CARD FOR 2024
+FW DE KLERK FOUNDATION CULTURAL, RELIGIOUS AND LINGUISTIC RIGHTS REPORT CARD LAUNCH

-The FW de Klerk Foundation hosted its annual conference on 2 February in Cape Town at the Table Bay Hotel.
-Speakers for 2017 included former
+The FW de Klerk Foundation annually hosts a conference on 2 February in Cape Town to coincide with the announcement in Parliament in 1990 of

 ISSUES